 So I don't bore you with a 12-day breakdown of each morning thereafter, I'll sum things up in one word: dreadful.
 My skin was starting to break out like crazy, and I felt like a total masochist.
 Halfway through the experiment, I was so upset at how my skin was looking that I cheated.
 Yes, dear readers, I will admit that I was a total swindler.
 I did a ceramide treatment, I face-masked, and I applied acne cream.
 I couldn't help it—I had events coming up and big weekend plans and needed to banish these blemishes fast.

 I did, however, continue using the face wipes every night and morning, just with the addition of my skin-saving auxiliaries.
 Finally, by day 14, I'd had it.

 On day 15, I breathed a huge sigh of relief and reacquainted myself with Eve Lom.
 It was obvious she was upset with me, but after explaining I had a work obligation to commit to, she forgave me, and we agreed to put the past behind us.
-All joking aside, being able to use that honey-scented, balmy cleanser again felt so reaffirming and gratifying.
-So with that, I closed up the package of makeup wipes and hid them deep in the back of my vanity, swearing only to open them again when my makeup wipe–loving friends pay me a visit.
+Joking aside—being able to use that honey-scented, balmy cleanser again felt so reaffirming and gratifying.
+So with that, I closed up the package of makeup wipes and hid them deep in the back of my vanity, swearing only to open them again when my makeup wipe-loving friends pay me a visit.

-I get it—some people may find no issue at all with using a wipe daily, but for me, it's the difference between having good skin and skin I'd rather cover up with a ski mask (though considering the weather, that might not be a bad thing).
+I get it—some people may find no issue at all with using a wipe daily, but for me, it's the difference between having good skin and skin I'm not happy with.
 I had a feeling that using a wipe would end badly, I just had no idea how bad it would get.
 In other words, I'll stick with my fancy cleanser from now on, thanks.